I beg to move,

 I say to colleagues, perhaps those on my side, that very few human beings have what it takes to be a leader of a party and indeed a Prime Minister.
 That does not mean to say that someone is a wonderful person because they end up as Prime Minister; I am just saying that few people have the qualities needed.
 So many of us seem to be unaware of our own limitations.
 Since I have been here, I have seen colleagues become more and more ambitious.
 They think, “Oh, forget the constituency, it is a just a vehicle to get here.
 I want to lead my party.
 In fact, I even wanted that before I was elected.”
 That is how ridiculous the situation is at the moment, and it plays out there very badly indeed.

 We have the poorest set of world leaders I have seen in my lifetime.
-I struggle to point to someone whom I think is at the top of their game.
+I struggle to point to someone who I think is at the top of their game.
 Let me say something to the House, although it will not take a blind bit of notice of me—after all, who am I?
 I am of no importance; I am a has-been.
 I want to say this: this is a really serious crisis and I hope that on Sunday, when we get the results of today’s vote, we will get a grip on this place, because we need to reassure the general public that the democracy that was hard fought for means that it is worth going out to vote.
 That ends that Victor Meldrew rant.

 Ambassadors continually visit Southend, and why would they not?
-We have had ambassadors from Taiwan, the Philippines and Qatar, and we are shortly to have visits from the Indian economics Minister and the German ambassador.
+We have had ambassadors from Taiwan, the Philippines and Qatar, and we are shortly to have visits from the Indian Economics Minister and the German ambassador.
 They all arrive in Southend and just cannot understand why we are not a city.

 On 5 March, I hosted a meeting with our excellent Minister for School Standards, my right hon.
 Friend the Member for Bognor Regis and Littlehampton (Nick Gibb), and the headteachers of secondary schools in Southend to discuss the thorny issue of school funding.
 The meeting was constructive and I believe it helped both sides to understand the difficulties.
 We will have a similar meeting with primary school headteachers in July.